Skip to main content

 2 test scenarios

-• Follow-up edit produces both redline PDFs JR-document-editing-005.1
+• Follow-up edit generates both redline PDFs JR-document-editing-005.1

-• First edit produces single redline PDF JR-document-editing-005.2
+• First edit generates single redline PDF JR-document-editing-005.2

 JR-document-editing-006

-The system SHALL generate edit summaries in the cover note based on incremental changes since the last sent draft, not cumulative changes.
-On first edit, all changes are shown.
+The system SHALL generate edit snippets in the cover note based on incremental changes (since last sent draft), not cumulative changes.

 3 test scenarios

-• Follow-up summaries show only incremental changes JR-document-editing-006.1
+• Follow-up edit snippets show only incremental changes JR-document-editing-006.1

-• First edit summaries show all changes JR-document-editing-006.2
+• First edit snippets show all changes JR-document-editing-006.2

 JR-document-editing-007

-The system SHALL automatically apply bold formatting to defined terms when inserting new definitions, matching the document's existing definition style conventions.
-Terms already formatted are not reformatted.
+The system SHALL automatically apply bold formatting to explicit definition terms when inserting new definitions, using the document's existing definition style as a role model.

 9 test scenarios

-• Definition term bolded when neighbors are bold JR-document-editing-007.1
+• Explicit definition gets bold term when nearby definitions are bold JR-document-editing-007.1

 • Non-definition quoted text not tagged JR-document-editing-007.8